-4-3.1.
+4-3.2.
 Replenishing the Reservoir

-- A. Check that the drain hose is disconnected. - Lift the water fill opening lid and gradually pour approximately 2 gallons (7.6 liters) of distilled water into the reservoir (DO NOT USE ALCOHOL, TAP WATER, OR DE-IONIZED WATER). - C. Stop pouring when the water reaches the strainer visible at the bottom of the water fill opening. - D. Proceed with normal operations; always check the water level before starting.
+- Check that the drain hose is disconnected. - B. Lift the water fill opening lid and gradually pour approximately 2 gallons (7.6 liters) of Sterile water or water that has been passed through a filter less than or equal to 0.22 microns into the reservoir (DO NOT USE ALCOHOL, TAP WATER, DISTILLED WATER, OR DE-IONIZED WATER). - C. Stop pouring when the water reaches the strainer visible at the bottom of the water fill opening. - D. Proceed with normal operations; always check the water level before starting.